tianzhi0549/FCOS/README.md

 1) If you want to use fewer GPUs, please change `--nproc_per_node` to the number of GPUs.
 No other settings need to be changed.
 The total batch size does not depends on `nproc_per_node`.
 If you want to change the total batch size, please change `SOLVER.IMS_PER_BATCH` in [configs/fcos/fcos_R_50_FPN_1x.yaml](configs/fcos/fcos_R_50_FPN_1x.yaml).
 2) The models will be saved into `OUTPUT_DIR`.
 3) If you want to train FCOS with other backbones, please change `--config-file`.
-4) The link of ImageNet pre-training X-101-64x4d in the code is invalid.
-Please download the model [here](https://cloudstor.aarnet.edu.au/plus/s/k3ys35075jmU1RP/download).
-5) If you want to train FCOS on your own dataset, please follow this instruction [#54](https://github.com/tianzhi0549/FCOS/issues/54#issuecomment-497558687).
+4) If you want to train FCOS on your own dataset, please follow this instruction [#54](https://github.com/tianzhi0549/FCOS/issues/54#issuecomment-497558687).
-6) Now, training with 8 GPUs and 4 GPUs can have the same performance.
+5) Now, training with 8 GPUs and 4 GPUs can have the same performance.
 Previous performance gap was because we did not synchronize `num_pos` between GPUs when computing loss.

 ## Contributing to the project
 Any pull requests or issues are welcome.

 ## Citations